How to Remove Chase Receivables From Your Credit Report

 • It is a violation of federal law for Chase Receivables to report inaccurate or incomplete information about you.

-• Chase Receivables debt collection agency may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• Chase Receivables debt collection agency cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Chase Receivables must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• Chase Receivables must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Chase Receivables cannot threaten to have you arrested or imprisoned over unpaid debts.
+• Chase Receivables cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Chase Receivables From Your Credit Report Today!

-Credit Saint can assist you in disputing Chase Receivables accounts.
-With years of experience at their disposal, these professionals have a proven track record of effectively removing incorrect entries for countless clients.
+Credit Saint can help you dispute Chase Receivables accounts.
+With over 15 years of experience, they have a proven track record of removing incorrect entries for many clients.

 If you’re tired of dealing with debt collectors and want to improve your credit, consider working with a trusted credit repair company.